sajid1987/aws-serverless-workshops/DevOps/2_ContinuousDeliveryPipeline/README.md

 1. In the AWS Management Console, click **Services** then select **API Gateway** under Application Services.

-1. In the left nav, click on `awscodestar-uni-api-lambda`.
+1. In the left nav, click on `awscodestar-uni-api-<your participant number>-lambda`.

 1. From the list of API resources, click on the `PUT` link under the `/{name}` resource.